openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 beginTransaction():void

-Starts the transaction before executing an SQL statement.
+Begins a transaction before executing an SQL statement.
 This API cannot be used in multi-process or multi-thread scenarios.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core